 - Inhale on the way up, exhale when lowering the barbell

-- Make sure your set-up is secure before each exercise, especially if you are using a corner wall set up.
+- Ensure your set-up is secure before each exercise, especially if you use a corner wall setup.

 Read More: 15 Best Leg Exercises And Workout For Muscle & Strength